 My daughter is a hostess and waitress at a nearby eatery.
 She had a great day until our family dined there.
 We were her last customers and she messed up our order.
 We did not complain.
 Instead, we told her it was OK and we know mistakes happen.
 Nonetheless, our drinks were free.

-I believe the following actions make up the customer service element of a writer’s business:
+I believe the following actions make up the customer service element of a freelancer’s business:

 - Provide excellent results: You can be the nicest and easiest person in the world, but it won’t save you if you repeatedly submit poor quality work.
 The client will give up.
 This isn’t the same thing as perfection.
 I could keep perfecting this post, but I had to stop and let it go.